Frequently Asked Questions

 Should you require to complete both training, we would recommend starting from the Operatives perspective.

-LANTRA Questions
+LANTRA NHSS Questions

 Learning within LANTRA NHSS almost always starts with the TTMBC unit (Temporary Traffic Management Basic Course).
 The prerequisites to be able to book learning are as such;